Here are some answers to Frequently Asked Questions. If you still have questions, please email us.

 Do Meraki students really take college courses in high school?

 Yes!
 Our students take a variety of courses at Sierra, ARC and Folsom Lake college.
-Our flexible scheduling allows for easier access to these classes.
-About 30% of our students are enrolled each year in college courses which count towards high school graduation as well as their college degrees.
+Several of our year 3 and 4 students are enrolled each year in college courses which count towards high school graduation as well as their college degrees.

 If they take a college course, can they get extra help from a teacher at Meraki if needed?